 Customer journey mapping is a visual technique designed to show the detailed steps taken and sources of information accessed by the customer in their progression to becoming a customer of the brand, that is, the customer’s journey as mentioned earlier.

-Every consumer touchpoint has its own unique role.
-The map helps you to evaluate their experience and make improvements at each one.
+Every customer touchpoint has its own unique role.
+The customer journey mapping process helps you to evaluate their experience and make improvements at each one.

 Understanding the customer’s journey is important because it is the link (or bridge) between a customer (initially as a non-customer of the brand) and their decision to become a first-time buyer (customer).
 In other words, the better you understand this process (or journey) the better you can strategize to entice and secure future first-time and return customers.